rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene01-introduction-to-sonarqube.md

 Mention the scene number and tell the audience about:

 Welcome to this tutorial on SonarQube!
 In this video, we'll explore how SonarQube helps teams maintain code quality and security.
 We'll cover the basics of setting up SonarQube, analyzing your code, and interpreting the results.

+### Script for Course Creator
+- Mention scene 01 and introduce the key points

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 01 of our SonarQube course. introduce the key points"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">